R.E.A.L. Science Odyssey series

 Having said that, I would also recommend using fewer of these activities and books with a younger child than with an older child.

-This program requires parent preparation, presentation, and supervision most of the time.Books have no religious content and do not discuss evolution.
+This program requires parent preparation, presentation, and supervision most of the time.Books for level one have no religious content and do not discuss evolution.

 Life Science OR Earth and Space - $44 each

 R.E.A.L.
 Science Odyssey, Earth & Space (level one)